Letterkenny: Leisure and amusement

 Annual events of note include the Saint Patrick's Day Parade in March and Earagail Arts Festival in June/July.

 An Grianán Theatre, is the largest theatre in County Donegal with a seating capacity of 383, and provides live performances.

 Letterkenny Regional Cultural Centre, located behind An Grianán Theatre, opened on 9 July 2007.

 Letterkenny hosted the annual Irish traditional music festival, the Fleadh Cheoil, for consecutive years (2005 and 2006).
 Comhaltas Ceoltóirí Éireann organised both festivals.
 Letterkenny has also hosted the international Pan Celtic Festival for consecutive years (2006 and 2007).
 Celts from Ireland, Wales, Scotland, Isle of Man, Brittany and Cornwall visited Letterkenny for the "craic agus ceoil".
-Along with the daily street performances on Market Square, An Grianán Theatre and The Courtyard Shopping Centre, song, fiddle, harp and dance contests also featured.
+Along with the daily street performances on Market Square, An Grianán Theatre and The Courtyard Shopping Centre, song, fiddle, harp and dance contests are also featured.

+The Cathedral Quarter hosts events such as the "Street Feast", and the National Culture Night.

 Century Cinemas, located on Canal Lane, is an eight-screen cinema complex.

 The La Scala Cinema was formerly located in Letterkenny.
 Brendan Behan, while holidaying in County Donegal on Tuesday 22 August 1961, walked there to watch Eamonn Andrews interviewing him in the newsreel Meet the Quare Fella.
 According to the Derry People, Behan chose a balcony seat and sang along with his onscreen self, "the first duet sung by one person in Letterkenny".
 Behan had previously visited the town in early June 1960 and attended the Rainbow Bar, where (reported a newspaper) "he regaled those fortunate enough to be present with some typical outspoken comments on affairs of the present".

 Letterkenny is a favoured nightlife location for the local catchment area, and also for the rest of Ulster — particularly at weekends and especially for visitors from the nearby city of Derry.
 The Main Street — originally the retail centre of Letterkenny — has become a centre for nightclubs and pubs, boosted by the remnants of its old shopping district.
-There are several nightclubs in the area including Voodoo on the lower Main Street and The Pulse on Port Road.
-The Grill Music Venue was formerly a popular nightclub on Sundays.
-Many pubs such as The Central Bar (established 1808), The Cavern, Sister Sara's, Josie's Bar, McGinley's, The Cottage Bar and Warehouse are found nearby.

-Mr Chippie is a prominent restaurant which can be seen from the bus station.
+Letterkenny is also the namesake of the fictional town of Letterkenny, Ontario, the setting of the Canadian television show also called Letterkenny.
+There is also a small locality elsewhere in Ontario named Letterkenny, now in the township of Brudenell, Lyndoch and Raglan.

 Notable people

 Sport

 Letterkenny has a modern community purpose-built leisure and sports complex, comprising a swimming pool, football pitches (both natural grass and astroturf), and sports halls.
-Gaelic football, rugby and soccer are the most popular sports in the town, but many other minority sports are practised also, such as hurling, boxing, kickboxing, golf, swimming and gymnastics.
+Gaelic football, rugby and soccer are the most popular sports in the town, but many other minority sports are also practised, such as hurling, boxing, kickboxing, golf, swimming and gymnastics.